• Skip to primary navigation

 How to tell when smoked wings are fully cooked

-When it comes to safe consumption temperature, chicken is safe to consume at an internal temperature of 160 degrees F. However, I prefer to cook dark meat poultry at around 185 degrees F.
+When it comes to safe consumption temperature, chicken is safe to consume at an internal temperature of 160 degrees F. However, I prefer to cook dark meat poultry at around 190 degree F. This will make the meat slide off the bone and still be juicy.

-Because dark meat has more fat the chicken won’t dry out as breast meat will.
-Use a probe thermometer or a meat thermometer and check the temperature of the biggest wing you see.
+Because dark meat has more fat, the chicken won’t dry out like breast meat.
+Use an instant-read thermometer and check the temperature of the biggest wing you see.

-The color and the texture of the skin will give you a good idea of the fondness of the wings but the temperature is going to tell you exactly how they’re cooked.
+The color and texture of the skin will give you a good idea of the wings' fondness, but the temperature will tell you exactly how they’re cooked.

 dipped smoked wing in ranch dressing glazed with honey old bay